Make Informed Health Decisions

 While AI-driven Clinical Decision Support (CDS) systems offer significant benefits, they also present several challenges and limitations that must be addressed to maximize their effectiveness and safety.

-Understanding these challenges and limitations is crucial for healthcare providers and developers to maximize the potential of AI-driven CDS systems while minimizing the associated risks.
+Healthcare providers and developers must address these challenges to maximize the potential of AI-driven CDS systems and minimize risks.

 As AI technology continues to advance, its role in Clinical Decision Support (CDS) is expected to expand significantly.
 Here are some emerging trends and potential developments that will shape the future of AI in healthcare.